 Our work here tackles the problems of poverty, ignorance and the lack of education or training.

-Our aim is to empower and support children and young people through a wide range of activities at the New Day Centre, including structured play opportunities, learning support and mentoring.
+Our aim is to empower and support vulnerable children and young people through a wide range of activities at the New Day Centre.
+These include structured play opportunities, learning support and mentoring.
 As part of our mandate to support the most disadvantaged, we are also developing a range of services for children with disabilities, including physiotherapy and occupational therapy, and a special kindergarten for children with autism.

 We also support women, who are the focus of much discrimination in this community.
 Mums attending our women’s group discuss issues and receive basic training in health care, child protection and tackling domestic violence.